KL13NT/quiz-taking-app/README.md

 - Error handling
 - Ability to see all scores and score statistics

+## You have absolutely every right to use the code in this repo as your own but preferably with a mention of our names.
+We're glad if this helps you in any possible way.

 ## Contributing
 Any addition or improvement is welcome.
 We're by no means experts at C++ and have probably made a few mistakes here and there.
 Just open an issue to discuss whatever you're trying to achieve and then open a PR whenever you please.